 Where previously only occasional lectures were given for graduate students, we recently arranged to give lectures embedded in academic (Master's and PhD) courses.
 We started in the academic year 2013-14 to give lectures on radio astronomy (2 hrs; Bologna and Catania) and on ALMA and mm-astrophysics (4x2 hrs; SISSA, Trieste).
-At the Univ. of Bologna, members of the ARC give a 2-week "Astrophysics Laboratory" course, preceded by 4 hrs of lectures on ALMA and the theory of interferometry.
+At the Univ. of Bologna, members of the ARC give a 2-week "Astrophysics Laboratory" course, preceded by a lecture on ALMA and the theory of interferometry.
 Students learn to calibrate, image and analyze real ALMA data and their written reports are graded.
 These courses were carried out in the 2015-16 academic year for the third year in a row, and we have already been requested to continue next year.
 Furthermore we supervise ALMA-related Master's and PhD theses and support post-doc fellowships.

 In 2007 we presented a series of lectures in the section "Science with ALMA" of the Scuola Nazionale di Astrofisica.
-In 2011 we have organized the "Astrochemistry with ALMA" training school, together with the Catania Observatory (and funded by the EU through ITN LASSIE Network and a COST Action), and in 2015 we participated in the "Francesco Lucchin" School of Astrophysics with a tutorial on Using the ALMA Science Archive data, in recognition of the fact that with the passing of time the ALMA archive becomes ever more important, as more and more data become public.
-In February 2016 we organized an ALMA data handling school/workshop with the aim to assist users in learning how to (re)process (archival) ALMA data, from raw data to the production of calibrated images and data analysis.
+In 2011 we have organized the "Astrochemistry with ALMA" training school, together with the Catania Observatory (and funded by the EU through ITN LASSIE Network and a COST Action), and in 2015 we participated in the "Francesco Lucchin" School of Astrophysics with a tutorial on Using the ALMA Science Archive data.
+In February 2016 we organized an ALMA data handling school/workshop.